bfanger/svelte-preprocess-react/docs/architecture.md

 ### Client mode

-Creates the react tree using `<Bridge>`s and uses react portals to render the components into the DOM of the ReactWrapper svelte component.
+sveltifyReact create a single React Root and based on the Hierachy of the ReactWrapper components we/re abel to built the react tree:

 ```jsx
 <Bridge>